 Angel dust works by altering certain receptors in the brain’s neurons.
 It can affect dopamine levels in the brain and it may also alter the opioid receptors in the brain.

 Angel Dust Symptoms: Short-term and Long-term Effects

 The effects of PCP can last anywhere from 4 to 48 hours regardless of the method of consumption a person uses.
 These effects depend on the amount of angel dust a person uses.
-If an individual takes a low dose of the drug, then he or she will relaxed and numb.
+If an individual takes a low dose of the drug, then he or she will feel relaxed and numb.
 The individual’s motor skills and coordination will also be affected.

 High doses of angel dust can cause increased blood pressure and heart rate, panic, anxiety, and hallucinations.
-Long-term use of this powerful drug can result in extreme weight loss, memory problems, speech problems, and severe depression.
+Long-term use of this powerful hallucinogen can result in extreme weight loss, memory problems, speech problems, and severe depression.